Skip to main content

 Hardware

-The project uses a mix of analog physiological sensors and asynchronous digital processing to achieve real-time deception detection.
-The hardware setup is centered around the STM32 Nucleo-U545RE-Q, which acts as the high-speed data aggregator.
+The project uses a mix of analog physiological sensors and asynchronous digital processing to achieve real time deception detection.
+The hardware setup is centered around the STM32 Nucleo-U545RE-Q, which acts as the high-speed data aggregator and main controller.

 Schematics